goreleaser/goreleaser/www/docs/customization/hooks.md

     !!! success "GoReleaser Pro"
         Global after hooks and the additional options in before hooks (`dir` and `env`) are [GoReleaser Pro features](/pro/).

-    The `before` section allows for global hooks that will be executed before the release is started.
+    The `before` section allows for global hooks that will be executed **before** the release is started.
-    Likewise, the `after` section allows for global hooks that will be executed before the release is started.
+    Likewise, the `after` section allows for global hooks that will be executed **after** the release is started.

     The configuration is straightforward, here is an example will all possible options: